NuevoFoundation/workshops/content/english/arduino/activity-2.md

 5. Attach one end of a jumper wire to SW on the joystick and the other to 2 (digital pin 2) on the Elegoo.
 6. Plug in the Arduino board via USB to your PC and open the Arduino IDE application.

-### Recognizing and printing Analog Inputs
+## Recognizing and printing Analog Inputs
 We will again use sample code for our programs.
-This time from the elegoo website itself.
+This time we'll get it from the elegoo website itself.
 Copy the following into your Arduino IDE.
 ```
 //www.elegoo.com
 //2016.12.09